solidify-project/engine/_help/src/Pages/quicstart/create-my-first-website.md

 ### Preparation

 Before we start you should create a new empty folder for your website.
-Lets name that folder `MySite`.
+Let's name that folder `MySite`.

 ### Get the engine

-Solidify Project engine usualy distributed as a `.zip` archived folder.
-You should unzip it's content to `MySite` folder, so you will have the following stuff on your file system:
+Solidify Project engine is usualy distributed as a `.zip` archived folder.
+You should unzip its content to `MySite` folder, so you will have the following stuff on your file system:

 ```none
 MySite